How to Learn Spanish in 3 Months: 6 Effective Steps to Get There

 - Crack open a nice, cold textbook (with or without “the boys”).
 They’re time-tested and help get the job done.

 - Get a journal for new words and phrases.
-You can start off recording vocabulary but eventually (maybe after the first three months, when you’re hopefully under less pressure to learn essentials), you might even consider journaling in Spanish.
-It’s a terrific way to practice and learn the language.
+You can start recording vocabulary but eventually (maybe after the first three months, when you’re hopefully under less pressure to learn the essentials), you might even consider journaling in Spanish.
+It’s a fantastic way to practice and learn the language.
 Journaling encourages thinking in a target language and is a big step forward on the language learning journey.

 Practice, practice, practice—every chance you get!

 This sounds so simple it’s almost a “non-tip,” but think about it.
 If you don’t practice, you won’t improve, so the importance of this step can’t be stressed enough.

 Stopped at a traffic light?
 Conjugate verbs in your mind.